-Summer is here and the school holidays are just around the corner.
+Summer is here and so are the school holidays.
 Which means more time outdoors, and maybe even a family holiday abroad in the sun.

 While the sun can boost vitamin D production and give our skin a healthy glow, it can also be dangerous.
 Easy Parenting magazine editor Emma Parkin urges us to enjoy our time in the sun safely.